nfsarmento/nuno-sarmento-custom-css-js/README.md

 **Current Features**

-1 -  Custom CSS - JS on individual posts.
+1 -  Custom CSS - JS on individual posts. <br />
-2 -  Custom CSS - JS on individual pages.
+2 -  Custom CSS - JS on individual pages. <br />
-3 -  Custom CSS - JS on mobile, tablet, and laptop, and desktop.
+3 -  Custom CSS - JS on mobile, tablet, and laptop, and desktop. <br />
-4 -  Allow to add custom Javascript and Jquery.
+4 -  Allow to add custom Javascript and Jquery. <br />